Release date: July 8, 2013

 03:10

-Joseph A. Sittler (1904-87) was a Lutheran pastor and professor of theology with a long tenure at the Divinity School of the University of Chicago.
+Joseph A. Sittler (1904–1987) was a Lutheran pastor and professor of theology with a long tenure at the Divinity School of the University of Chicago.
 He served on the Commission on Faith and Order of the World Council of Churches (WCC).
 He brought together with his theological thought wide-ranging interests including literature, architecture, classical and jazz music, science, ecology, and feminism.
-He was featured in a 1950s text-decoration: underline;">Life magazine article as one of America’s “Ten Most Influential Theologians.”
-Explore the Sittler Archives here.
+He was featured in a 1950s Life magazine article as one of America’s “Ten Most Influential Theologians.”

 One of the theologians whose thought Barr promoted was Paul Tillich (1886-1965).
 Widely regarded as one of the most influential Protestant theologians and existential philosophers of the 20th century, Tillich wrote extensively for both popular and scholarly audiences.
 Among his key contributions were his method of correlation and his understanding of God as "Ground of Being."
 Tillich frequently and extensively engaged with the arts in his writings, and in many ways his work forms the theoretical basis of Christian theology's engagement with modern and contemporary art.
 He was highly critical of what he labeled "kitsch" in religious art, that is, mass produced, "pre-digested," sentimental works that do not engage or reveal what is of "ultimate importance" (i.e., the divine).
 Tillich's interaction with art was not purely theoretical; for instance, he organized a 1954 exhibition at the Art Institute of Chicago called Masterpieces of Religious Art.

-Information about Tillich and his writings is widely available online.
-Helpful starting points are this Wikipedia article, this list of Tillich resources, and these articles by and about Tillich.
-Here are two articles specifically discussing Tillich's contributions to art and theology.
+Information about Tillich and his writings is abundant, such as this compendium of online articles.
 Jane Dillenberger co-edited a collection of writings by Tillich titled On Art and Architecture.
-Or, watch this brief introduction to Tillich's thought by Russell Re Manning:
+Or, watch a brief introduction to Tillich’s thought by Russell Re Manning:

 06:25